Hafsa1918/YOLO-FUZZ/README.md

 **utils** folder has all the other required function files in order to run train.py and detect.py

-# Usage steps
+### Usage steps

 You may use this code for small traffic sign detection by following these simple steps.
+Please note same steps will be used for any other traffic sign dataset as well, for tutorial purpose, german dataset is quoted here.

 1- Estimate anchors using anchorboxSortScale_fuzzy.m file

 2- Copy test and train images(with .jpg file extension) in datasets/gtsdb_Test and datasets/gtsdb_Train respectively

-3- Use dataset_yaml.py to generate and save gtsdb.yaml file in **Data** folder.
-Generate two different files for train and test set.
+3- Use dataset_yaml.py to generate .yaml file for train (gtsdb.yaml) and test(gtsdb_test.yaml) images.
+Save both the files in **Data** folder.

 4- Clone the repository